rust-lang/rust/doc/tutorial.md

-As an added bonus, you can use the `return` keyword, which is not normally allowed in closures, in a block that appears as the body of a `for` loop — this will cause a return to happen from the outer function, not just the loop body.
+As an added bonus, you can use the `return` keyword, which is not normally allowed in closures, in a block that appears as the body of a `for` loop: the meaning of `return` in such a block is to return from the enclosing function, not just the loop body.

 ~~~~
 # use each = vec::each;